anngladz/movie-review-app/README.md

 # Movie Reviews App

 Movie list where you can add/edit/delete review and rating to each individual title.
-App is connected to the JSON server which is hosted on Heroku.
+App is connected to the JSON server which is hosted on Vercel.

 ---